AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 The 2.0 API also supports retrieval of a single dimension (`/dimension/{id}`) or metric (`/metric/{id}`).

+The exampe `/dimensions` request shown above is using the `expansion=allowedForReporting` query parameter and value.
+Using `allowedForReporting` is highly recommended to query for dimensions and metrics that are allowed to report on using the 2.0 APIs (see [Reports](#reports)).

 See [Dimensions](endpoints/dimensions/index.md) and [Metrics](endpoints/metrics/index.md) endpoint guides for more information.

 ## Reports

 For the 2.0 APIs, the `reports` endpoint contains the biggest change.
 It utilizes the same underlying processing pipeline as the Analysis Workspace UI.
 Each API call matches an action in the UI, so you can test the functionality of an interaction in the UI first to plan your calls.
 The `/reports` endpoint is a simple REST GET call and no longer requires a queue/get workflow to retrieve data.
 This simplifies development and maintenance of API clients.

 The `/reports` end point is intended to run very small requests quickly.
 While 1.3/1.4 APIs handle requests that can require 1-2 days to process, the 2.0 APIs require many smaller requests put together in a series.
 The 1.3/1.4 APIs might include requests for data from a large time frame, lots of metrics at once, or many breakdowns.
-To migrate to the 2.0  `/reports` end point, you will want to break these large requests down into multiple calls.
-With this practice, results are much quicker and can be evaluated in a more timely manner.
+To migrate to the 2.0  `/reports` endpoint, you want to split these large requests into multiple simpler and quicker calls.
+Following this practice, results are provided much quicker and can be evaluated in a more timely manner.
 Multiple breakdowns are not requested automatically.

 ## Use case example